zfex77/simplehtmls/README.md

 # SimpleHTMLs

-These are just some HTMLs that I made for fun with a little help from the goats Claude and ChatGPT
+These are just some HTMLs that I made for fun with a little help from the goats Claude and ChatGPT.